KTCrisis/weibull_cpu/README.md

-# Python Class for Preventive Time Calculation
+# Python Class for Preventive Time Calculation based on Cost Per Unit
-Small class with plot methods
+This python script has for goal to plot and find the optimal time for preventime maintenance.
+It's useful for reliability and maintenance engineer who define when to repair units before failure.

+Read : https://www.weibull.com/hotwire/issue96/relbasics96.htm for more details

 # Init CPU with parameters